gholness1/CarND-LaneLines-P1/writeup_template.md

 there's no need to go to the horizon, but when the car moves fast, proportional to it's speed, the region of interest could perhaps extend farther towards the horizon.

+Revisions were made to the project as a result of feedback from the reviewer.
+As recommended, I changed the Hough transform parameters threshold=50, min_line_len=100 and max_line_gap=160.
+I also extended the draw lines to run the entire top to bottom height of the image, as recommended.
+Previously, I was only running the span from the detected line that had max y-value and min y-value in image coordinates.
+The thought process was that the drawn line need run the aformentioned domain (max to min).
+To draw lane lines the entire span of the image, I need to solve the equation for the line (y= mx + b) substituting for y, the value of y=imshape[0] (bottom of the image).
+Therefore, x = (imshape[0] - b)/m.
+This gives us the values for x needed to extrapolate the line obtained using the linear (polynomial of degree 1) fit from the bottom edge of the image.